bcgov/moh-iam/keycloak-themes/keycloak-22-themes/README.md

 ## moh-app-realm

 This theme extends the Login page.
 The Login theme has been designed to only show a list of identity providers and explicitly excludes any IDPs that start with "bcsc".
-The Account page removes the options for users to view and manage password, authentication, and applications.

-In both cases the CSS has also been updated to better align with Ministry of Health Standards.
+CSS has been updated to better align with Ministry of Health Standards.

 ### Login Theme Notes